roguephysicist/q3a-server/README.md

 =============================================

 This is a guide for setting up a dedicated Q3A server on Linux.
-It is mostly distribution-agnostic so it will work on almost any distribution with little or no modification.
+It is mostly distribution-agnostic so it will work on almost any Linux flavor with little or no modification.
 The required software is available for many hardware platforms, so you can very quickly setup your own server on almost any kind of computer.
 A Raspberry Pi 2 or 3 makes an excellent Q3A server!